BryanPlummer/cite/README.md

 ### Phrase Localization Evaluation Demo
 After you download our precomputed features/model you can test it using:

-    python main.py --test --spatial --name runs/cite_spatial_k4/model_best
+    python main.py --test --spatial --resume runs/cite_spatial_k4/model_best

 ### Training New Models
 Our code contains everything required to train or test models using precomputed features.
 You can train a new model on Flickr30K Entites using:

     python main.py --name <name of experiment>

 When it completes training it will output the localization accuracy using the best model on the testing and validation sets.
+Note that the above does not use the spatial features we used in our paper (needs the `--spatial` flag).
 You can see a listing and description of many tuneable parameters with:

     python main.py --help